 How to Analyze CAT Mocks ?Anisha Mukhija

-Step-wise approach for CAT Mock Analysis
+How to analyze CAT Mocks: Step-wise approach for CAT Mock Analysis

 Steps to Analyze CAT Mocks-

-Step 1: All Candidates should appear for CAT Mocks
+Step 1: Appear for CAT Mocks:

-Step 3: Analyze your section, area and time-wise performance
+Step 3: Analyze your CAT mock section-wise

-Make sure to solve the questions that were not attempted, wrong and the questions where you didn’t get time to solve.
-Make a note of the questions that you are able to solve without the time pressure and see if you can solve the questions.
+Now that you have gone through the entire paper and analyzed all the questions, resolve the entire CAT mock.
+Make sure to solve the questions that were not attempted, were wrong and the questions where you didn’t get enough time to solve.
+Identify the questions you missed out on, and try to segregate your silly mistakes.
+Make a note of the questions that you are able to solve without the time pressure.
 Try to understand how you solved the paper in the first go and how you should have actually solved it.
-Identify the questions you missed out on, and try to segregate your silly mistakes.
-Students can also consult with mentors Mentor on Call

 - Grammar and usage rules (new ones that you discovered in the exam)

-Step-6: Focus on Verbal Ability
+Step-6: Focus on Weak Areas:

-Also Read: Verbal Ability
+Also Read: Why do students score low in Verbal Ability